ingridhoffman/Employee-Directory/README.md

 WHEN the user selects a sort option
 THEN the table will display the employees sorted by the selected category

-WHEN the user selects a filter option
+WHEN the user types in the search field
 THEN the table will display only the employees meeting the filter criteria
 ```